 Another key aspect for the success of electromobility is a reliable information on locations and availability of charging infrastructure.
 On 17 March 2016, the Ordinance on minimum technical requirements for the safe and interoperable construction and operation of publicly accessible charging points for electric vehicles (Charging Station Ordinance - LSV) came into force.
 Among other things, it prescribes the notification of charging points to the Federal Network Agency.

-A comparison of the data registered for publicly charging points in the Federal Network Agency shows that, when comparing the federal states, Bavaria is by far the leader with 7,000 public charging points (data of Nov.2020).
+A comparison of the data registered for publicly charging points in the Federal Network Agency shows that, when comparing the federal states, Bavaria is by far the leader with almost 8,000 public charging points (data of Apr.
+2020).
 North Rhine-Westphalia and Baden-Württemberg follow in second and third place.
-In regional terms, Munich is the city with the largest number of charging points, closely followed by Hamburg and Berlin (see Figure 2).
+In regional terms, Munich is the city with the largest number of charging points, closely followed by Berlin and Hamburg (see Figure 2).